minus34/postgis-scripts/hex-grid/readme.md

 |             | - Using a Mercator projection will NOT return hexagons of equal area (don't try it in Greenland).
 | ouputsrid   | The SRID of the output hexagons.

+## Output

+A set of hexagonal polygons as geometries

 ## Notes

 - **Hexagon height & width** are rounded up & down to the nearest metre, hence the area may be off slightly.
 This is due to the Postgres generate_series function which doesn't support floats.